FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/FAQ.md

 %/accordion%

-%accordion% Can FormIt create walls, floors, windows, doors and other Revit system families? %accordion%
+%accordion% Can FormIt create walls, floors and other Revit system families? %accordion%

 Not directly.
 As stated above, each object defaults to Mass category.
+To create walls, floors, etc. you should import the model into Revit using the converter add-in and use native Revit tools to create system families from the underlying mass model.

 %/accordion%

-%accordion% ?? %accordion%
+%accordion% %accordion%

 %/accordion%